alebairos/xfutebol/manual.md

 - **Goal Keeper:** Move 1 square in any direction; moving out of the small area risks leaving the goal unguarded.
 - **Dribbler:** Move 2 squares forward, 1 backward, 1 to the sides, with enhanced dribbling capability.
 - **Goaler:** Move 2 squares forward, 1 backward, 1 to the sides, focused on advancing towards the opponent's goal.
+- **Long Experts:** Their MOVE action follows the movement pattern of their original position as defenders, attackers, or midfielders.
+This categorization determines their standard movement range.

 ### 3.2 Pass Action
 - **Mechanism:** Transfer the ball to a teammate within line of sight following the square distance rules for the movements of each piece.
 - **Distance:** A simple pass extends up to 2 times the standard movement range of the piece.
 For example, an attacker can pass the ball up to 4 squares forward.
 - **Outcome:** Successful pass if the ball reaches a teammate; otherwise, potential interception by an opponent.

-### 3.3 Long Pass Action
+### 3.3 Long Pass Action (Exclusive to Long Experts)
-- **Mechanism:** Send the ball to a distant teammate, available to all player types.
+- **Mechanism:** Long Experts can send the ball to a distant teammate.
+They have the unique ability to perform both straight and curved long passes.
+  - **Curved Pass:** Requires selecting an intermediary square where the curve starts and a final target square.
+Allows bypassing obstacles and reaching targets not in direct line of sight.
 - **Distance:** A long pass extends up to 3 times the standard movement range of the piece.
-For example, an attacker can execute a long pass up to 6 squares forward.
-- **Outcome:** Successful long pass if the ball reaches a teammate; risk of interception increases with distance.
+- **Outcome:** Successful long pass if the ball reaches a teammate; risk of interception or misdirection increases with distance and complexity of the trajectory.

 ### 3.4 Challenge Action
 Attempt to take the ball from an opponent, successful based on Strength and Defense.